traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ## *Limitations:*
 ## Dependent on wifi and an app

-^ Stuck with keeping my phone on me, having a network connection
+^ thing that made it possible was also my least fav thing about it ^ Stuck with keeping my phone on me, having a network connection

 ---